Jim Bell: Release and conviction

 Bell served his prison sentence at a federal medium-security prison in Phoenix, Arizona, from which he was released in April 2000.
 He was rearrested in June of the same year on the charge of violating several of his 36 probation conditions, and was returned in November 2000 to a federal detention center at SeaTac, Washington following a search of his home that Bell called a "disguised burglary".

 Bell had conducted sousveillance against Bureau of Alcohol, Tobacco and Firearms agents, using public databases and legally obtained CD-ROMs, "to let them know that surveillance can be done in both directions."
 Over a six-month period, Bell also compiled evidence of what he alleged was illegal surveillance of him by a government agency.
 In the days leading up to his arrest, he claimed that the agency had unlawfully installed a covert listening device in his home and a GPS tracking device in his car; during the subsequent trial, the ATF admitted to planting the device.

 Bell alleged in his 2003 lawsuit that the government employees had actually planted an illegal GPS tracking device in his car months before the one ostensibly allowed by the October 2000 warrant, at least as early as Bell's April 2000 release from prison.
 The information from that prior device could not be used, however, because there was no warrant allowing it to be planted.
-Bell also alleged that federal government employees had also illegally planted a GPS tracking transmitter in a vehicle he drove in June 1998, one which the government never disclosed.
-Bell further stated that his defense lawyers colluded to keep Bell from being able to demand disclosure of all such secretly planted devices.
+Bell also alleged that federal government employees had illegally planted a GPS tracking transmitter in a vehicle he drove in June 1998, one which the government never disclosed.
+Bell further stated that his defense lawyers colluded to keep him from being able to demand disclosure of all such secretly planted devices.